VolkovIvanAlex/csds-api/README.md

-- revokeShare
+### revokeShare method

 We derive reportCollectionPda by report id, shareNftPda by report id and share index.
-I also use decryptPrivateKey method to retrieve encrypted private key of nft to use Keypair of that nft and pass it to smart contract revoke_share method.
+We also use decryptPrivateKey method to retrieve encrypted private key of nft to use Keypair of that nft and pass it to smart contract revoke_share method.

 By calling the revoke_share instruction, burning the associated share NFT, and deleting the share record from Prisma.
 It validates user authorization, derives PDAs, and ensures the operation is restricted to the report’s organization.